The Stoic Personality: How to be Tough And Resilient In Adversity

 Stoic people do not attach emotions to material things.
 They are always ready to let go of whatever can deprive them of their happiness.

-In the event of a disaster or the loss of a loved one, the stoic would endure and move on quickly because there could nothing he could do about the situation.
+In the event of a disaster or the loss of a loved one, the stoic would endure and move on quickly because there could be nothing he could do about the situation.

 6. Easily Adapts to Change